Bridal showers have become an important part of an intending bride’s journey to becoming a Mrs.

 It’s supposed to be an opportunity for friends to mingle, enjoy and gift the bride-to-be.
 And if you’re the hostess tasked with organizing one, here’s how to plan the best bridal shower party ever and say goodbye to bored and antsy guests!

 Below are some tips on how to plan a successful bridal shower.

 This is the most important yet stressful part of a bridal shower.

-Generally the maid of honor with the help of the bridesmaids are in charge of planning the wedding shower.
+Generally, the maid of honor with the help of the bridesmaids is in charge of planning the wedding shower.
 If there is no appointed maid of honor or bridesmaids, the future bride’s friends could organize a small gathering or outing.
 Nowadays, anyone can be involved in the planning, except the couple.

-I guess there’s another exception.
-Try not to invite anybody who’s not invited to the wedding (unless the couple plans to elope or are hosting a destination wedding).
+Try not to invite anybody who’s not invited to the wedding (unless the couple plans to elope or is hosting a destination wedding).
 There’s nothing more hurtful than finding out you weren’t invited to the wedding but have to buy a wedding shower gift.

 Next, it’s time to let everybody know when and where.
-No need to break the bank on this too: email, whatsapp and text are there for a reason.
-For all of those guests who do not indulge in digital communications, unless there’s too many of them, a phone call will do.
+No need to break the bank on this too: email, WhatsApp and text are there for a reason.
+For all of those guests who do not indulge in digital communications, unless there are too many of them, a phone call will do.

 Either through emails, texts or calls, send them at the very least four to six weeks before the bridal shower party date.